JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 ### Solved Bugs

-Terminal identified a number of indentation errors - quickly resolved with human eye.
+- Terminal identified a number of indentation errors - quickly resolved with human eye.
+- Exit function would not work as parentheses included each individual function to call, fixed by calling main function, with all other functions inside.
+Thus, avoided repetition in code.

 ### Unsolved Bugs